canalplus/rx-player/doc/api/Miscellaneous/Low_Latency.md

 time continuously changes: a time synchronization mechanism will have to be aware of how much time passed since the last request to obtain that time.

-We could asks for the client's timestamp - obtained thanks to the `Date.now()` API - at the time of the request.
-This would allow us to know how much time have passed since that event by calling `Date.now()` again in the future and calculating the difference.
+We could ask for the client's timestamp - obtained thanks to the `Date.now()` API - at the time of the request.
+This would allow us to know how much time has passed since that event by calling `Date.now()` again in the future and calculating the difference.
 The problem however is that `Date.now()` will instantly change if the user updates its system clock.
 If that happens, we will lose the ability to know how much time has elapsed since the request.

 To workaround this issue, we can use instead `performance.now()`, which does not rely on the system's clock.
 However, we are still left with two other issues: